LuAndre49/air-quality-data-pipeline/README.md

-# air-quality-data-pipeline
+# sea-market-pipeline
-A data pipeline for Southeast Asia air quality analytics
+A data pipeline for analyzing stock market data from companies listed in Southeast Asian stock exchanges